apostrophecms/seo/README.md

 Traditional search engines (Googlebot, Bingbot) are always allowed unless using "Block All" mode.

 **Technical Notes:**
-- A physical `robots.txt` file in your `public/` directory will override these settings
+- A physical `robots.txt` file in your `public/` directory for a single-site project, or `sites/public` and `dashboard/public` directories for multisite will override these settings
 - All modes preserve traditional search engine access (except "Block All")
 - See [AI & Search Strategy](#ai--search-strategy) for detailed configuration guidance